ycarissan/ims3d.py/tutorial/README.md

 For this tutorial to work, you need a proper xyz file (one is provided in this directory).

-Furthermore, the installation must have been done properly (your PATH should contain the directory where the python programs ims3d.py, ims3d_harv.py and ims3d_view.py are located) and the dependancies fullfiled.
+Furthermore, the installation must have been done properly (your PATH should contain the directory where the python programs ims3d.py, ims3d\_harv.py and ims3d\_view.py are located) and the dependancies fullfiled.

 ## Naphtalene with default grid and 1 angström radius surface

 0. Prerequisites

-For this tutorial to work, you need to have installed the ims3d suite and activated the conda environment if you decided to install it with conda:
+For this tutorial to work, you need to have installed the ims3d suite and activated the conda environment if you decided to install it [with conda](https://github.com/ycarissan/ims3d.py#installation):

 ```
 conda activate ims3d_env
 ```

-The IMS3D\_PATH variable shoud be setup as described in the (installation manual){https://github.com/ycarissan/ims3d.py#installation}.
+The IMS3D\_PATH variable shoud be setup as described in the [installation manual](https://github.com/ycarissan/ims3d.py#installation).

 Furthermore, you should be in the tutorial directory or in a directory which contains a file named naphtalene.xyz with a geometry in xyz format: